OBSERVABILITY PLATFORM

 • User fields are any fields that aren't tag fields or metadata fields.

-After signing in to Chronosphere, in the navigation menu, select Exploring > Logs Explorer to start querying log data.
+After signing in to Chronosphere Observability Platform, in the navigation menu, select Explorers > Logs Explorer to start querying log data.

 Query best practices